All Episodes

 Truly amazing.

-You gotta love that song right there.
+You got to love that song right there.

-So make sure you subscribe to Verdict with Ted Cruz wherever you get your podcast.
+So make sure you subscribe to Verdict with Ted Cruz, wherever you get your podcast.

 Have a fabulous week.

-The center and I will see you back here on this radio station wherever you are next weekend, and hopefully you'll hear us three days a week on the podcast.
+The senator and I will see you back here on this radio station, wherever you are next weekend.

 Export Selection